By adding the right mixture of ingredients, you can get your composting cooking…literally!

 MAKE YOUR OWN WORM FARM

-Putting worms to work for you is not rocket science, and there are all kinds of creative ways to house them.
+Putting worms to work is not rocket science, and there are all kinds of creative ways to house them.

 Have a look at some of these DIY WORM FARMS and see what might suit you.
 They may even inspire you to create something to match the resources you have available.